Do Female Athletes Get ACL Injuries Because Of Hormones?

 It is possible OCs may serve a therapeutic role in “decreasing sex disparity” in ACL injury rates (4) but we need more research.

-Taking an oral contraceptive is definitely not going to help reduce LOW ENERGY AVAILABILITY…which we KNOW is an underlying problem of a majority of menstrual irregularities in female athletes.
+What we do know is that taking an oral contraceptive is definitely not going to help influence LOW ENERGY AVAILABILITY…which we KNOW is an underlying problem of a majority of menstrual irregularities in female athletes.